Formal Security Analysis of the AMD SEV-SNP Software Interface: Related Work

 \section{Related Work}

-There is a vast body of literature devoted to TEEs in general and AMD SEV technologies in particular, including more than a hundred works that mention SEV-SNP last year alone (mostly comprising overviews, side-channel and fault injection attacks, technologies building upon/using/replacing SEV-SNP, etc.).

-However, to the best of our knowledge, there has been no attempt to build a comprehensive symbolic model and analyze the security of SEV-SNP, including its firmware ABI.
-Some previous works in formal verification do cover pre-SNP solutions by AMD, such as Antonino et al.~\cite{AntoninoDW23}, or systems that were built around TEEs, such as one by Cremers et al.~\cite{Cremers} whose principal focus is to ensure both post-compromise security and the unlinkability of user secrets.
+There is a vast body of literature devoted to AMD SEV technologies in general.
+However, to the best of our knowledge, there has been no attempt to build a symbolic model and analyze the security of SEV-SNP, including its ABI.
+Apart from a work by Antonino et al.~\cite{AntoninoDW23} that considers SGX and pre-SNP SEV software interface to propose and formally verify a flexible remote attestation protocol, most of the existing SEV research focuses on its implementation.
+Although we find this line of work orthogonal to ours, here we provide a short overview.

-Some oversights underlying SEV and SEV-ES, which are the initial 2016 version and the subsequent 2017 version of AMD SEV technologies, have been identified in a smaller number of works, including~\cite{Li1,Li3,Li4}.
-While it seems that AMD has improved their previous designs and implementations with SEV-SNP, some issues still remain~\cite{Li2}, and new ones have been identified since the inception of SEV-SNP in 2020.
-For instance, in a CCS paper~\cite{Buhren} from 2021, Buhren et al.\ show how an insider attacker can derive valid endorsement keys for arbitrary firmware versions.
-In an S\&P paper~\cite{Li5} from 2022, Li et al.\ describe how in SEV-SNP leaking register values of a VM breaks constant-time cryptographic implementations.